martgil/webext-docs/compose.rst

 .. api-section-annotation-hack:: -- [Added in TB 74]

 Fired when a message is about to be sent from the compose window.
 This is a user input event handler.
-For asynchronous listeners some `restrictions <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/User_actions>`__ apply.
+For asynchronous listeners some <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/User_actions'>restrictions</a> apply.

 .. api-header::
    :label: Parameters for onBeforeSend.addListener(listener)